Skip to content

 • Youth work at school supports the success of the school's main task, teaching.
 A school youth worker is an adult in the school who has time to meet and interact with young people.
 His task is to promote the school's sense of community and students' participation and well-being.
 Youth work supports students who have challenges in social skills and working in a group.
 A school youth worker meets young people during the school day and in their free time, acting as a link between the school day and free time.

-A school youth worker works at each middle school one day a week.
+A school youth worker works at each upper secondary school weekly.

 Contact information: